nv-legate/legate/BUILD.md

 version of CUDA installed system-wide, by specifying it to `generate-conda-envs.py` through the `--ctk` flag.

-Legate is tested and guaranteed to be compatible with Volta and later GPU architectures.
-You can use Legate with Pascal GPUs as well, but there could be issues due to lack of independent thread scheduling.
-Please report any such issues on GitHub.

 #### CUDA libraries (optional)

 Only necessary if you wish to run with Nvidia GPUs.